Please note that this page is automatically translated.

 Supplier quality and hygiene management

-Our Group purchases products from approximately 170 companies (as of the end of September 2024).
-When starting new transactions, we place particular importance on food safety.
-We check whether the supplier’s processing plant has GFSI certification, an international standard for food safety management.
-If the supplier does not have GFSI certification, our specialized department visits the processing plant directly to check the management status in detail in accordance with our Group’s requirements, and only begin transactions after confirming that the standards are met.
-Even after starting transactions, we continue to ensure safety and security by conducting inspections and site visits on an irregular basis.
+Our Group purchases products from approximately 130 companies (as of the end of September 2025).
+When starting a new transaction, we place particular importance on food safety and confirm that the supplier’s processing plant is GFSI-certified, an international standard for food safety management.
+If the plant does not have this certification, our specialized department will directly visit the processing plant to check the management status in accordance with our Group’s requirements and begin doing business only after confirming that it meets the standards.
+Even after starting a transaction, we will conduct inspections and site visits to the processing plant on an irregular basis to confirm safety and security.

 Quality and hygiene management in stores

 Our restaurants not only comply with food safety laws and regulations in each country and region where we operate, but also implement hygiene management based on the HACCP approach, an international hygiene management method.
 Because our group’s main menu item is sushi and we handle a lot of raw ingredients, hygiene management for employees engaged in cooking is particularly important.
-At Sushiro, our core business, we conduct health and appearance checks for each employee before they begin work.
-We have also implemented a “third-party hand washing verification” system to ensure that all employees follow the correct hand washing procedures at key times, such as when entering the restaurant or after using the restroom.
-To ensure this system is functioning properly and that all employees are following the correct hand washing procedures, cameras are installed at hand washing sinks and monitoring is conducted at headquarters.
-We have formulated a HACCP hygiene management plan to visualize our hygiene management initiatives and are informing employees through employee training.
-In addition, we have external hygiene inspection agencies conduct hygiene inspections of all our restaurants twice a year to evaluate whether they are complying with the hygiene management plan.
-For stores that receive low ratings, our specialized department visits the store to check for improvements and provide guidance, so that all stores can maintain a certain level of safety.
+At Sushiro, our core business, we have implemented a “third-party handwashing verification” system to ensure all employees follow the correct handwashing procedures at key times, such as when entering the restaurant or after using the restroom.
+We have formulated a HACCP hygiene management plan to visualize hygiene management initiatives, including handwashing, and we raise awareness of these initiatives through employee training.
+In addition, all restaurants undergo hygiene inspections twice a year by an external organization to assess whether they are complying with the hygiene management plan.
+Our specialized department visits restaurants with low ratings and provides guidance on improvements, ensuring that all restaurants maintain a certain level of safety.

 Allergen and origin information

-*Other allergens not originally included in the menu may be unintentionally attached or mixed in during factory production or restaurant cooking.
+*Other allergens not originally included in the menu may be unintentionally attached or mixed in during factory production or cooking in the store.

 *Desserts, drinks, and toppings (sauces, seasonings, etc.) are not subject to labeling.